 How Do You Know This is Scam?

 Like phishing emails, but on paper, the scam will try to convince you it’s from the IRS with a demanding and threatening tone.

 You can do a few things to protect yourself from a tax scam.

 File Your Taxes Early

-Try to file your taxes are early as possible.
+Try to file your taxes as early as possible.
 This helps prevent a criminal from obtaining your information and attempting to file a fraudulent return in your name.

 Understand How the IRS Initiates Contact

-The IRS doesn’t start contact with a taxpayer by text message, email or a social media page.
-Occasionally, they can try to contact a taxpayer via the phone.
+The IRS doesn’t start contact with a taxpayer by text message, email or social media page.
+But, occasionally, they can try to contact a taxpayer via the phone.

 Utilize Identity Theft Protection